About Us

 4. Beta blocker at discharge

-5. Angiotensin converting enzyme (ACE) inhibitor or angiotensin receptor blockers (ARB) for left ventricular systolic dysfunction (LVSD) at discharge
+5. Angiotensin converting enzyme (ACE) inhibitor or angiotensin receptor blockers (ARB) for left ventricular systolic dysfunction (LVSD) at Discharge

 6. Timely administration of thrombolytics or percutaneous coronary intervention (PCI)